 An advantage of ketamine over opioid agents for analgesia is that it does not cause respiratory depression making it an attractive agent for patients who are not mechanically ventilated.
-In addition, ketamine maintains hemodynamic stability through action on alpha and beta receptors suggesting an advantage in patients with concern for hemodynamic instability.
-These attributes make ketamine an attractive option for patients who have undergone procedures associated with significant chronic pain (i.e., abdominal, thoracotomies, etc...) or injuries associated with significant pain (i.e., rib fractures, orthopedic injuries).
+In addition, ketamine maintains hemodynamic stability through action on alpha and beta receptors suggesting an advantage in patients with concern for hemodynamic instability, such as patients with severe burn injuries during the acute resuscitation phase.
+These attributes make ketamine an attractive option for patients who have undergone procedures associated with significant chronic pain (i.e., abdominal, thoracotomies, etc.) or injuries associated with significant pain (i.e., rib fractures, orthopedic injuries, burn injuries).
 However, few studies have assessed the utilization of ketamine for specific surgical procedures or injury types.